asdhamidi/hisaab-pipeline/README.md

 **Hisaab** is what happens when five friends try to split bills... and one of them turns it into a data engineering project.

 What started as a expense tracker web app — built to prevent “bro tu kal ka de de” situations — is now a robust pipeline featuring orchestration, transformation, warehouse modeling, observability, and more.
-Powered by **MongoDB**, **MinIO**, **Airflow**, **PySpark**, and **PostgreSQL**, this system transforms raw chaos into golden insights — all following the **medallion architecture** (bronze → silver → gold).
+Powered by **MongoDB**, **MinIO**, **Airflow**, **PySpark**, **PostgreSQL**, and **Apache Superset** this system transforms raw chaos into golden insights — all following the **medallion architecture** (bronze → silver → gold).

 > Yes, the data is real.
 > No, I’m not selling my friends’ data.
 > But if I was, this README would be the pitch deck.

 ### Why I Built This
-While everyone builds ecommerce pipelines with fake orders and dummy payments, I wanted something real.
+While everyone builds e-commerce pipelines with fake orders and dummy payments, I wanted something real.
 Data that’s messy, personal, and weirdly emotional.
 So I turned to the one source of truth I had — our daily, chaotic expense records.
 Hisaab became a fun yet serious playground for:
+- Learning & getting hands dirty with Docker.
 - Practising medallion architecture in PySpark.
+- Trying out databases other than Snowflake.
-- Building reusable, parameterized Airflow DAGs.
+- Building reusable and parameterized Airflow DAGs.
-- Exploring validation logic in Excel output via OpenPyXL.
-- Getting familiar with object storage and APIs (SharePoint, Graph).
+- Getting some elbow grease with MinIO.
-- Visualizing behavioral patterns with Grafana.
+- Visualizing behavioral patterns with Apache Superset.

 ---